erlanggasatria/erlanggasatria/README.md

 - 🔬 I specialize in Quality Assurance, ensuring software reliability.
 - 🎨 I'm passionate about UI/UX design, making products user-friendly and visually appealing.
-- 🌱 I’m currently learning and improving my skills in [mention what you're learning].
 - 💬 Ask me about QA, UI/UX, or anything tech-related.

   ## 📫 Connect with Me